admin-dashboards/admin-dashboard/README.md

 ## Implementation

 - The domain name **admin-dashboards.com**, match 100% the keyword we are targeting.
 And it was free.
-This fact forced me to think 'God is a hacker'
+This fact forced me to think `God is a hacker`

 - **The speed**.
 I was testing a few static website generators (Hugo, Gridsome, Jekkyl) but the winner was [GatsbyJS](https://www.gatsbyjs.org/).
 The result: this app scores more than 90 on Lighthouse and is a clone of this [gatsby starter](https://www.gatsbyjs.org/starters/GatsbyCentral/gatsby-v2-starter-lumen/).
 There is no login, registration, the entire app is plain HTML, that follows best SEO, and usability practices.
 You may read [here](https://www.gatsbyjs.org/docs/conceptual-guide/) about Gatsby.